You’re search returned no results

 Using Your Library Card

 Yes.
 The library’s interlibrary loan service allows borrowers to obtain nearly any item owned by a library in the United States.
 Interlibrary loan requests can be placed online, by phone (515-278-5233), or at any of the library’s service desks.
-There is a $3 charge due upon checkout for each interlibrary loan item borrowed.

 The library is glad to accept requests for additions to the collection.
 All requests are given serious consideration within the constraints of budget and selection policy.
 If the item you request is purchased, you will be notified when it is available for check out.
 Purchase requests can be placed online, by phone (515-278-5233), or at any of the library’s service desks.